pratikgchaudhari/blog-content/javascripts-deja-vu-repeating-javas-finalization-mistake/javascripts-deja-vu-repeating-javas-finalization-mistake.md

 Given that both Java and JavaScript have automated garbage collection, this seems like a handy feature.
 However, there’s a significant catch: neither language guarantees that the cleanup code will run immediately after garbage collection—or even at all.

-The Grim Reaper of garbage collection might never swing his scythe, leaving your cleanup code in limbo.

 Yes, you read that correctly.
 Your cleanup code might never run.
 So why include such a feature?

 In Java’s case, `finalize()` was a poor design choice that was later corrected.
 Surprisingly, JavaScript introduced the `FinalizationRegistry` class after Java had already deprecated `finalize()` and offered better alternatives.